 Jesus’s disciples felt the tension of wanting to get where they were going more quickly.
-In fact, in their struggle, they often tried to get Jesus to more rapidly advance himself onto the throne, to reveal himself and his divinity before it was time.
-It was so tempting that even Jesus’s mother fell victim to it.
+In fact, in their struggle, they often tried to get Jesus to more rapidly advance himself onto the throne, or even to reveal himself and his divinity before it was time.
+Quick recognition was so tempting that even Jesus’s mother fell victim to it.

-When the only objective in your life is to get to your next destination, you miss out on the impact of your current situation.
+When the only objective in your life is to get to your next destination you miss out on the impact of your current situation.
 On the other side of my left turn, I began to realize how quickly I had been running.
 It took months to slow down my breathing and steady my heart.
-I was running so fast that I actually lost sight of the amazing things happening around me every day.
-I didn’t want to get to the end of this, look back, and realize I was running from the very place I was intended to be.
+I was running so fast, I actually lost sight of the amazing things happening around me every day.
+I didn’t want to get to the end of this journey, look back, and realize I had been running from the very place I was intended to be.

-And so we can wait for something outside of us to change so something inside of us can change.
-Or we can turn left, follow Jesus off the beaten path, and become a person who rests well, knowing that sometimes in our rest, the most important work is taking place.
+Time doesn't slow down, so we must.
+We can wait for something outside of us to change or we can surrender to slowing down and become a person who rests well, knowing that sometimes in our rest, the most important work is taking place.

 Time moved very slowly at the Hose House.
 It was foreign to me.
 People were always outside, sitting on their porches.
-People were present.
+They had time, were uncrushed, and very present.
 At first I struggled in the sitting.
 When I struggled, I worked.
 I cleaned, prepped the walls for paint, or reorganized the broken furniture.
-I did whatever I could to not just sit.
-Eventually, the pace of slow got the best of me, and I learned to just be present.
+I did whatever I could to not just sit, but eventually, the pace of slow got the best of me, and I learned to just be present.

 It makes me think of how a pendulum swings.
 When it’s dropped, it swings high to each side, going back and forth and back and forth until the momentum dies down and it ends up perfectly centered.
 This is how it works with hurry.
 When we live in the fast lane and drive at the speed of light, always rushing from one thing to the next, our left turn into the alley can feel like an abrupt change of pace.
 Swinging high to the other side isn’t the problem.
 I think the Father sometimes swings us high to the other side so we can experience rest in its entirety, only to eventually rhythmically lead us into a more middle place of posture.